Managing Your Account

 ACCOUNT MANAGEMENT PANEL (AMP)

-The Account Management Panel, or AMP, is the central location for you to manage your InMotion Hosting account.
+The Account Management Panel, or AMP, is the central location for you to manage your VPS Hosting account with InMotion.
 From AMP, you can manage existing domain names, initiate domain name transfers, update your billing /contact information, purchase additional services and much more.

 To get started with AMP, click on the link found in your “Welcome To InMotion Hosting!” email.
 You will be prompted to set your AMP password and log in.
 After your first log in, you may return to AMP any time via the “login” link located at the top right hand corner of the InMotion Hosting website.